Bottas leads Mercedes one-two in first Russian GP practice

 Mercedes have won all seven races held in Sochi since the 2014 Winter Olympic venue first hosted a grand prix that year and Bottas has a strong record in Russia, winning in 2017 and 2020.

-The Finn's best lap of 1:34.427 seconds on a dry track and soft tyres in a largely uneventful session was 0.211 quicker than Hamilton, a four-time winner in the Black Sea resort, also on softs.
+The Finn's best lap of one minute 34.427 seconds on a dry track and soft tyres in a largely uneventful session was 0.211 quicker than Hamilton, a four-time winner in the Black Sea resort, also on softs.

 Red Bull's championship leader Max Verstappen was third fastest, 0.227 off the pace on soft tyres with Ferrari's Charles Leclerc fourth and Sebastian Vettel fifth for Aston Martin.
 Pierre Gasly was sixth for AlphaTauri.